 Understanding Integrations

-Transcend integrations are built to support all three product lines across the platform: Data Mapping, Privacy Requests, and Consent.
+Transcend integrations are built to support product lines across the platform: Silo Discovery, Structured Discovery, Unstructured Discovery, DSR Automation, and Consent Management.
 Transcend has the largest ecosystem of 1,300+ integrations, with all integration code built and managed in-house.

 Each integration is built with a defined set of datapoints that represent information stored in another system that contains personal information and subject to privacy laws.